 Umpqua National Forest Archive – Sept 1942

-Normally, I only like to post pictures I’ve taken myself of the Fire Lookouts but I decided to make an exception for Watson Butte.
+Normally, I only like to post pictures I’ve taken myself of the fire lookouts but I decided to make an exception for Watson Butte.
 This lookout was built in the 1930s as an L-4 ground cabin.
 The Forest Service notes this as being built in 1934, but other sources claim it was built in 1937.
 Either way it had been standing for at least the last 84 years.
 Before the lookout structure was built, it was established as a camp and a telephone line was extended to the summit in 1920.
 It hasn’t been actively staffed since the 1960s.
 At one point there was talk of salvaging it for the rental program, but this never happened.
 According to Facebook, the last person to have record of it standing was on May 24, 2021.
 It most likely collapsed under the snow during the winter of 2021/2022.

 History.